 Individuals entering the work force will generally be classified as either employees or independent contractors.
-The appropriate classification will depend on a variety of factors, the most important of which is control over the manner and means by which the end result of the work is accomplished.
+The appropriate classification will depend on a variety of factors, the most important of which is control over the manner and means by which the end result of the work is accomplished and limits the individual's ability to perform similar work for other entities.
 If the hiring organization (i.e., the person or entity for whom the services are performed) controls the manner and means by which the end result of the work is accomplished, the worker will generally be classified as an employee.
-Conversely, to the extent that the worker controls the manner and means by which the end result of the work is accomplished, he or she will generally be classified as an independent contractor.
+Conversely, to the extent that the worker controls the manner and means by which the end result of the work is accomplished and is permitted to perform similar work for other entities, he or she will generally be classified as an independent contractor.

 Both the courts and the IRS use a “totality of the circumstances” test to determine whether an individual should be properly classified as an employee or an independent contractor.
 As such, in addition to the “control” factor discussed above, other factors are relevant to the appropriate classification.
 These factors include the following:

 - Instructions.
 Is the worker required to comply with the hiring organization’s instructions about when, where, and how the work is to be done?
 (Yes=Employee; No=IC)

 - Training.
 Does the hiring organization require the worker to attend training or regular meetings?
 (Yes=Employee; No=IC)

 - Integration.
 Are the workers’ services integrated into the business operations of the hiring organization?
 Is the success or continuation of the hiring organization’s business dependent to an appreciable degree upon the performance of the worker’s services?
 (Yes=Employee; No=IC)